The stockholders' equity section reports the amounts for the following:

 - Accumulated other comprehensive income

-Retained earnings reports the cumulative net income since the start of the corporation minus the dividends declared since the start of the corporation.
+Retained earnings is the cumulative net income since the start of the corporation minus the dividends declared since the start of the corporation.
 (In rare instances there may have been some adjustments to the balance of the retained earnings.)
 In effect, the retained earnings are the profits that the stockholders have opted to reinvest in the business.
-The amounts are likely to be invested in various assets and are not likely to be in cash.
+The amounts are likely to be invested in various assets other than cash.

-Treasury stock (cost method) reports the amount paid by the corporation to purchase its own shares of stock.
-This account will have a debit balance and therefore reduces the amount of stockholders' equity.
+Treasury stock (cost method) reports the amount paid by the corporation to purchase its own shares of stock from its stockholders.
+This account will have a debit balance which reduces the amount of stockholders' equity.

 The total of stockholders' equity is the book value of the corporation.
-You should realize that the book value or stockholders' equity is not an indication of the market value of the corporation.
+You should realize that the book value or amount of stockholders' equity does not indicate the market value of the corporation.